astropy/reproject/docs/howto/images.rst

 *********************

-The most common use of *reproject* is to reproject an image from one WCS to another.
+The most common use of *reproject* is to reproject an image from one WCS to another (for higher-dimensional data, see also :doc:`cubes`).
 All of the reprojection algorithms implemented in *reproject* are available as functions named ``reproject_<algorithm>``, which can be imported from the top level of the package and called in the same way::